 Sometime around 1994 the RAAF constructed a building for use by the Air Power Studies Centre ... this was located opposite to (what used to be) the exit from the Club carpark.
 It was subsequently expanded to include conference facilities and a bigger carpark to service the Centre.
-Over the next decade or so, this new addition (nicknamed the 'Blue Elephant' - see IMAGE H7) saw a steady decline in its use and was, at various stages, employed as a music practice area and a storeroom.
+Over the next decade or so, this new addition (nicknamed the 'Blue Elephant' - see IMAGE H7) saw a steady decline in its use as a conference facility and was, at various stages, employed as a music practice area and a storeroom.
 After the closure of the RAAF Base the facilities remained effectively vacant for many years.

-Prior to the construction of the conference centre, the site encompassed a gun club and 25m firing range.
-FGC members remember the sound of intermittent gun fire directly behind the 18th green making putting more challenging ... especially during Club Championships.
+Prior to the construction of the Blue Elephant the site encompassed a gun club and 25m firing range.
+FGC members remember the sound of intermittent gun fire directly behind the 18th green making putting more challenging.
+This was especially the case when the gun club refused to postpone a Sunday afternoon shooting session despite it coinciding with the final round of the golf Club Championship.

-In February 2017 the golf Club renewed the Defence lease (for an additional 7 years) and the Blue Elephant was included in this agreement to be used by the Club as its new clubhouse ... proximity to the 1st tee and 18th green making it ideal for this purpose.
+In February 2017 the golf Club renewed the Defence lease (for an additional 7 years) and the Blue Elephant was included in this agreement to be used by the Club as its new clubhouse ... proximity to the 1st tee and 18th green making it and ideal for this purpose.